sustentarea/gs-data-analysis-report-3/README.md

 🌧️🌡️🌍👶📆🇧🇷🧮📉🌾🌱🍚🌽🚜🌳💧☀️🌦️📈

-This repository contains a report exploring potential associations between undernutrition in children and the Standardised Precipitation Evapotranspiration Index (SPEI) in Brazilian municipalities from 2008 to 2019.
+This repository contains a report exploring potential associations between childhood undernutrition and the Standardized Precipitation Evapotranspiration Index [SPEI](https://en.wikipedia.org/wiki/Standardised_Precipitation_Evapotranspiration_Index)) in Brazilian municipalities (2008–2019.
 Access the report [here](https://sustentarea.github.io/gs-data-analysis-report-3/).

 ## How to use